Ranks and FEATs

 Power FEATs are similar in function to Ability FEATs, in that it is usually easy to tell when one is needed.
 Instead of referring to an ability score, however, a power rank is used to resolve this type of action.
 Nominally, power FEATs are streamlined to work in the normal way, but any variations are noted in a power's description.

 A special kind of power FEAT is the power stunt.
 A power stunt is a use for a power that is not accounted for in its standard definition.
 If the Judge allows one to try it, the first time a power stunt is attempted, it will fail unless a character passes a red power FEAT roll.
 The next four times a character attempts a power stunt, the difficulty is yellow.
 Finally, the last five times a character attempts said stunt, he or she need only roll a green power FEAT.

-After they have tried a stunt ten times, a character is thought to have mastered it, and need not make FEATs just to see if the stunt will work - it is now a part of their standard power usage.
-At any rate, each time a character attempts a power stunt, he or she must pay 100 Karma points if they wish to have any prayer of success.
+After they have tried a stunt ten times, a character is thought to have mastered it, and need not attempt FEATs just to see if the stunt will work - it is now a part of their standard power usage.
+At any rate, each time a character attempts a power stunt, he or she must pay 100 Karma points if they wish to have any chance of success.
 This forces characters to pay for their new power stunts, though stunts are nonetheless cheaper to work out than new powers altogether.
 That costs a lot more Karma in general, depending on the origins of a character's powers.

 |+3 CS||Target benefits greatly|

 |+2 CS||Target of same mindset|